Sales Tax Sleeper States

 California’s governor has already vowed “to modernize California law consistent with the holding of Wayfair” and “to ensure that small businesses are not unduly burdened by the default expansion of the duty to collect use tax due to Wayfair.”
 California is the fifth largest economy in the world, right behind Germany and Japan.
 Any changes in their remote seller sales tax laws would affect a great many companies.

-As of this writing, California still uses physical presence to establish nexus for sales tax compliance.
+As of this writing, California still uses physical presence to establish a nexus for sales tax compliance.
 Their rules about trade shows and affiliate nexus both include financial thresholds, but the difference between the two — $100,000 for trade shows and $1,000,000 for affiliate income — is so large that they can’t provide much of a clue as to where the Golden State might set thresholds when they get around to changing their tax laws.

 How to prepare for Sleeper State awakenings